Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 To complicate matters further, if you use a VPN to make it look as though you’re located somewhere else in the world while you’re online, you could find that your online activities are bound by the laws of the country where the server is situated – not just by the laws of the country you’re really accessing the internet from.

-It's important to note, however, that VPN users can and regularly do breach the Terms of Service of various websites, especially streaming services like Netflix.
-Some people wrongly perceive or presume this to be illegal or verging on it, but in fact, there's zero chance you'll face legal consequences for doing so.
+In short, VPNs are legal for Netflix – you’re not breaking the law if you use a VPN for Netflix.
+It’s important to note, however, that VPN users can and regularly do breach the Terms of Service of various websites, especially streaming services like Netflix.

 “In some cases, use of a VPN can breach your terms of service for a platform (such as Netflix), rather than the law itself.”